digitalwave/msc_pyparser/README.md

 sudo apt install python3-ply python3-yaml python3-ubjson
 ```

-### Installing using pip
+### Installing using pip3

-The module is published as a pip module.
+The module is published as a pip3 module.

 **Method 1** You can install it using:

 ```
-pip install msc-pyparser==0.3
+pip3 install msc-pyparser==0.3
 ```

 That will install it system-wide.